plume-lib/plume-util/README.md

 You can obtain the plume-util library from [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.plumelib%22%20a%3A%22plume-util%22).

-In a gradle buildfile, write
+In a Gradle buildfile, write

 ```
 dependencies {